“The bad girls were so much fun to play. I wouldn’t have wanted to play Coleen Gray’s good-girl parts.“ –Audrey Totter

 The final item that Eden sent along was an antique snow globe that was owned by her grandmother.

-Audrey’s family also owns several movie posters, lobby cards, and press photos from the various stages of her career.
+Totter’s family also owns several movie posters, lobby cards, and press photos from the various stages of her career.